 In addition to the trial record, both sides to the dispute can submit written briefs, which set forth their arguments about how and whether the trial court made errors in the case.
 Once both parties submit their briefs, the Court of Appeals reviews all relevant documents and decides whether the trial court committed any errors.
 The appellate court also determines if any errors that occurred are significant enough to merit a reversal of the criminal conviction.

 Various grounds may exist in criminal cases that might justify an appeal based on the facts and circumstances of the case.
-Some of the most common reasons that defendants appeal their criminal convictions may include:
+Defendants may decide appeal their criminal convictions based on the following grounds:

 Many of these grounds for an appeals attorney in Fort Oglethorpe to file an appeal stem from constitutional law.
 Under the federal and state constitutions, criminal defendants have many rights.
 A violation of these rights may be a reason for an appellate court to overturn a criminal conviction.